combatwombat/Lunicode.js/README.md

     // Get the Lunicode object, initializing the effects var luni = new Lunicode();

+    // Or if you installed lunicode via npm: var luni = require("Lunicode");

 	// Encode text.
 Use one of the effects shown below.
 Here it's "flip" var encodedText = luni.tools.flip.encode("Hello World");  // plɹoM ollǝH